Yin Yoga Dragonfly Pose or Straddle Pose with modifications – Lateral Dragonfly, Twisted Dragonfly

 Yin Yoga Posture Childs pose with twist with modifications

-The yin yoga posture of child’s pose with a twist is similar to a regular child’s pose, except you twist the spine ...
+The yin yoga posture of child’s pose with a twist is similar to a regular child’s pose, except you twist the spine and bring your ...

 Read More →